LaunchCodeEducation/lchs/src/chapters/more-flask/reusing-content.rst

    *it does exactly the same thing as before*!
 In fact, using a base template for a single page IS more work.

-   However, if our goal is to make *more than one* webpage, then creating a ``base.html`` saves us time and effort.
+   However, if our goal is to make *more than one* webpage, then creating ``base.html`` saves us time and effort.
 It also makes applying updates easier.